Factor-Inwentash Chair in Law and Social Work

 - access to justice

 - child welfare

 Michael A. Saini joined the Factor-Inwentash Faculty of Social Work in 2008 as an Assistant Professor.
-Currently he is an Associate Professor, holds the endowed Factor-Inwentash Chair in Law and Social Work, is the Co-Director of the Combined J.D. and M.S.W. program with the Law Faculty, and the Course Director of the Foundations to Custody Evaluations with the Continuing Education Program.
+Currently he is an Associate Professor, holds the endowed Factor-Inwentash Chair in Law and Social Work, and is the Co-Director of the Combined J.D. and M.S.W. program with the Law Faculty.

-For 19 years, Michael conducted custody evaluations and assisted children’s counsel for the Office of the Children’s Lawyer, Ministry of the Attorney General in Ontario.
-He is an editorial board member for the Family Court Review and a Board Member of the Association of Family and Conciliation Courts.
+For 19 years, Michael conducted parenting plan evaluations and assisted children’s counsel for the Office of the Children’s Lawyer, Ministry of the Attorney General in Ontario.
 He is currently the co-PI on four external grants on 1.
-Co-parenting across Family Structures, Phase 2 (CRI Grant, 2019-2021); 2.
-Enhancing the Interdisciplinary Study of Law by Future Social Workers at Hong Kong University (HKU) through Pedagogical Innovations and Experiential Learning.
-(HKU Teaching Development Grant, 2018-2020); 3.
+Co-parenting across Family Structures, Phase 2; 2.
+Enhancing the Interdisciplinary Study of Law by Future Social Workers at Hong Kong University (HKU) through Pedagogical Innovations and Experiential Learning; 3.
 L’expérience de la séparation parentale et de la recomposition familiale dans la société québécoise: acteurs, enjeux et parcours Conseil de recherches en sciences humaines du Canada.
-Subventions de partenariat (SSHRC Partnership Grant, 2016-2023); and 4.
-Access to effective family justice: Improving outcomes for children and parents (SSHRC, 2014-2019).
+Subventions de partenariat; and 4.
+Access to effective family justice: Improving outcomes for children and parents.